Home › Blog – Gladstones Private Rehab Clinic › How Much Does Rehab Cost?

 Patients in a partial hospitalisation programme are paying primarily for the therapy they receive.
 This typically includes:

-Depending on the clinic and your needs, they might also assist you in finding safe and supportive housing or arrange other types of tertiary treatments for alcohol and drug abuse.
+Depending on the clinic and your needs, they might also assist you in finding safe and supportive housing or arrange other types of treatment.

 PHPs offer most of the benefits of a full residential stay, minus the round-the-clock medical supervision.
 This makes it suitable for those who: